-In appointing members of the Management Board and in determining their contract term, the Supervisory Board observes the requirements of Section 84 AktG and the recommendations of the GCGC.
-On initial appointment, the service contracts of Management Board members will generally not exceed a term of three years.
-For reappointments and extensions to the term of office, the statutory maximum term is five years.
+12. CONTRACT TERM AND REMUNERATION RELATED TO THE TERMINATION OF MANAGEMENT BOARD OFFICE In appointing members of the Management Board and in determining their contract term, the Supervisory Board observes the requirements of Section 84 AktG and the recommendations of the German Corporate Governance Code.
+Subject to a change in the German Corporate Governance Code or the law, the contracts of Management Board members on initial appointment will generally not exceed a term of three years.
+For reappointments and extensions to the term of office, the statutory maximum term applies; this is currently five years.

-Without prejudice to any right of extraordinary termination, the Company will agree for the event that a Management Board member leaves office prematurely that the Management Board member's contract may be terminated prematurely ahead of term by ordinary notice observing the notice period specified in Section 622 (2) of the German Civil Code (BGB).
+Without prejudice to any right of termination for cause, the Company will agree for the event that a Management Board member leaves office ahead of term that the Management Board member's contract may be terminated ahead of term by ordinary notice observing the notice period specified in Section 622 (2) of the German Civil Code (BGB).
 Said notice period will be determined taking into account the entire duration of service with the Company, including any employment prior to joining the Management Board.

 In the event of termination of contract ahead of term by ordinary notice given by the Company, a severance payment for the Management Board member will be agreed in the amount of two years' remuneration (severance cap).
 If the remaining term of contract is less than two years, the severance payment is reduced and calculated pro rata temporis.
-No severance payment will be granted in the event of termination for a good cause by the Company.
+No severance payment will be granted in the event of termination by the Company for cause.

-The amount of annual remuneration relevant for the calculation of the severance payment cap is the sum total of the fixed salary and the annual bonus for the last full fiscal year before termination of the contract.
+The amount of annual remuneration used to calculate the severance payment cap is the sum total of the fixed salary and the annual bonus for the last full fiscal year before termination of the contract.
 If the contract has lasted less than one full fiscal year, the annual bonus is assumed to be the target bonus.